-“Spring is a time when you want to remove dead skin cells so you can have rejuvenated skin at the surface,” explained Binh T. Ngo, MD, assistant professor of dermatology at the Keck School of Medicine of USC.
+“Spring is a time when you want to remove dead skin cells so you can have rejuvenated skin at the surface,” explains Binh T. Ngo, MD, clinical associate professor of dermatology at the Keck School of Medicine of USC.
 “Chemical peels can also combine different brightening agents that lighten brown spots and age spots.”

 One approach is to try a formula that uses a chemical exfoliant, like glycolic acid.
 If you have sensitive skin, it might be best to start with lactic acid instead, which tends to be gentler.